Reviews You Can Rely On

 Credit: Joshua Hutchens

-In our speed-accuracy test using a rolling measuring wheel, we measured the deck for exactly 60 seconds with the speed set at six mph.
-The test was performed four times, and the average length was calculated.
-In that test, the F80 clocked exactly 529 feet, which is more accurate than any of the other treadmills we've tested.
+In our speed accuracy test, the F80 clocked exactly 529 feet, which is more accurate than any of the other treadmills we've tested.
 Perfect accuracy would have been 528 feet, leaving the F80 within tenths of a percent.
-The general range of incline adjustment on this treadmill is normal, but it makes incline adjustments very slowly.
-Moving from the lowest to the highest incline takes 39 seconds on this machine, leaving it less effective in HIIT or Hill workouts; that's more than twice the amount of time it took the Echelon Stride 6 to make the same range of movement.
+The general range of incline adjustment on this treadmill is normal, but the adjustments are made very slowly.
+Moving from the lowest to the highest incline takes 39 seconds on this machine, making it less effective in HIIT or Hill workouts; that's more than twice the time it took the Echelon Stride 6 to make the same range of movement.

 We found the incline adjustments on the Sole F80 to be too slow for HIIT workouts or fast hill training.